alphagov/fco-smartpay-skin/README.md

 Frontend styling of the Barclaycard smartpay system, currently only used by some FCO services.

-Documentation for how to edit/update the skin used with FCO Smartpay payments can be found in the [SmartPay_SkinsGuide.pdf] provided by Barclaycard(https://github.com/alphagov/fco-smartpay-skin/blob/master/SmartPay_SkinsGuide.pdf).
+Documentation for how to edit/update the skin used with FCO Smartpay payments can be found in the [SmartPay_SkinsGuide.pdf](https://github.com/alphagov/fco-smartpay-skin/blob/master/SmartPay_SkinsGuide.pdf) provided by Barclaycard.

 The TL;DR version —
 Brace yourself, this is not very nice to work with.
 I recommend tea + biscuits before you start and a deep breath...